Truss6/epMatch/README.md

 # epMatch
-As a development of ImpedanceMatch, this script works around the elastic-plastic transition in a target material.
+As a development of ImpedanceMatch, this script considers the elastic-plastic transition in a target material while impedance matching to determine the flyer EOS.